aws-samples/sample-developer-environment/README.md

 1. EC2 instance role - Basic permissions for the instance
 2. Developer role - Elevated permissions for AWS operations

 The developer role has the permissions needed to deploy the sample application.
-To view or modify these permissions, search for "iamroledeveloper" in the CloudFormation template.
+To view or modify these permissions, edit `iam_developer_role.tf`.

 This separation ensures the EC2 instance runs with minimal permissions by default, while allowing controlled elevation of privileges when needed.

 ℹ️ **Tip**: Run `echo 'export AWS_PROFILE=developer' >> ~/.bashrc && source ~/.bashrc` to make the developer profile default for all terminal sessions.

-If you wish to have elevated AWS permissions automatically enabled in all new terminal sessions without requiring manual profile switching, set `AutoSetDeveloperProfile` to true.
+If you wish to have elevated AWS permissions automatically enabled in all new terminal sessions without requiring manual profile switching, set `auto_set_developer_profile` to true.
 While convenient, this bypasses the security practice of explicit privilege elevation.

 ## Architecture